Eric James, Baron James of Rusholme: Background

 Eric John Francis James was born at Derby into a Nonconformist family.
 His father was a commercial traveller with a passion for literature, which he successfully passed to his son.

 James was educated at York Place Secondary School, Brighton.
 At age 13 he went to Taunton's School at Southampton, from where he won an exhibition to the Queen's College, Oxford.
 He gained a first in Chemistry, and represented the university at chess.
 He had planned on studying Medicine, but unable to obtain the necessary scholarships, he chose a teaching career.

 Career

 James was offered a temporary appointment at Winchester College in 1933, where he soon secured a permanent staff position.
 He taught Chemistry, as well as a variety of related subjects.
-He remained there until 1945, and was High Master of Manchester Grammar School from 1945 to 1962.
+He remained there until 1945, and was High Master of The Manchester Grammar School from 1945 to 1962.
 He then became the first Vice-Chancellor of the University of York, serving from 1962 to 1973.
 He is credited with creating the collegiate structure of the University of York.